Assistant Professor of Nutrition, Department of Nutrition and Food Sciences, University of Vermont

 Jake is from Medfield, Massachusetts and joined the lab in the Fall of 2024.
 He is a Junior Neuroscience major with minors in Nutrition and Chemistry with the goal of attending medical school.
 Jake is leading a project on the impacts of western diet and binge drinking on the brain!
 Outside of academia, he enjoys training for an Ironman triathlon and spending time with his family.

-Undergraduate student, Nutrition and Food Sciences
+Senior, Nutrition and Food Sciences

 Maddy is from Belmar, New Jersey, and is a Nutrition and Food Science major with a Health and Society minor.
 With a focus on sustainable nutrition practices and their societal impact, she joined the lab in the Fall of 2024 to further explore her passion for nutrition science.
 Beyond academics, she enjoys baking, exploring nature, and reading.

-Undergraduate student, Nutrition and Food Sciences
+Senior, Nutrition and Food Sciences

 Alanna is a junior Nutrition & Dietetics major on the pre-medical track.
 In her free time she hosts a radio show with WRUV and enjoys running and skiing.

-Undergraduate student, Nutrition and Food Sciences
+Junior, Nutrition and Food Sciences

 Alec is a sophomore nutrition and food sciences major from Sterling, Massachusetts.
 He is interested in getting involved in research surrounding global nutritional health.
 Specifically in the RAMP lab, he helps with the mice experiments and assists in analyzing data.
 In his free time, he is either watching hockey, skiing, lifting weights, or listening to music on his record player.

-Undergraduate student, Exercise Science
+Junior, Exercise Science

 Cate is a sophomore exercise science student who hopes to become an occupational therapist one day.
 She joined the lab in Fall of 2024 and has enjoyed learning about how the liver metabolizes toxins.
 In her free time, she enjoys bouldering, spending time with friends, and staying active in clubs.